ZPacks Nero Ultralight Backpack Review

-For a very low price, this measurements fudged in all three dimensions, very durable, comfortable, supportive pad won’t let you slip off easily, is a bit narrow in the shoulders compared to wide pads, though advantageously roomier along the leg area, and tests the low limit in its height, notably when partially deflated for increased comfort.
+For a very low price, this 'measurements fudged in all three dimensions,' very durable, comfortable, supportive pad won’t let you slip off easily.
+It is a bit narrow in the shoulders compared to wide pads, though advantageously roomier along the leg area compared to a tapered cut.
+You'll be pushing its lower height, notably when partially deflated for a bit more comfort.

 Therm a rest NeoAir Xlite RW

-For a high price, you get a very lightweight, truly wide pad that is more durable than comparable offerings that use 15-20D nylon, is very comfortable and supportive just short of three inches high, narrower along the lower leg area though a bit wider than comps, begs for auxiliary attachment to a bag, and lulls (not sings) “Crackling Rosie” if moving.
+For a high price, you get a very lightweight, wide, but tapered pad that is more durable (30D) than comparable offerings that use 15-20D nylon.
+It is supportive, shy of three inches high, narrower along the lower leg area though not bad, and lulls (not sings) “Crackling Rosie” if moving.